sindresorhus/mimic-function/readme.md

 ### mimicFn(to, from)

-The function will modify `to` and return it.
+It will modify `to` and return it.

 #### to